 Starring: Mahasamut Boonyaruk, Andy Kempimok, Kanchai Kumnoetploy

-As for the accidents, I honestly can't vouch for any of them as they're pretty basic and hardly shocking; there's a lack of anticipation and build up, sadly adding to their flaws as they're already cheesy and cartoonish to begin with.
+As for the accidents, I honestly can't vouch for any of them as they're pretty basic and hardly shocking; there's a lack of anticipation and build up, sadly adding more to their flaws as they're already cheesy and cartoonish to begin with.
 Not Ruben Goldberg-esque cartoonish, but bad CG and/or realistically impossible cartoonish.

 Still, as bad slashers go, Letters has the advantage of being bad and unintentionally hilarious.
-I'm also giving a some points for the attempted seriousness as, concept-wise, its not a bad idea.
-It just so happen this was messily handled as the film clearly have no idea what to focus in or how to merge all of these ideas properly.
+I'm also giving some points for the attempted seriousness as, concept-wise, its not a bad idea.
+It just so happens this was messily handled as the film clearly have no idea what to focus in or how to merge all of these ideas properly.
 As a result, The Letters of Death is a forgettable yet watchable film that you can view just when you feel like it.
 It's nothing special but you wouldn't lose much from seeing it either.
 (Except, maybe, an hour and a half of your life...)

 1 male falls off a building and crashes through a glass roof

 1 male seen bloodied, death unknown

 1 male falls off a building and had a pot crush his head

 1 male gets a flying buzzsaw to the head

 1 male jumps off a building, lands on a metal beam

 1 male sliced in half by glass shards